fer-aguirre/pmdm/README.md

 ### Inter Annotator Agreement:

-The annotation for this database to detect misogyny was performed by six human annotators (five women and one man) which first language are Spanish or Portuguese and that are based on the country of each dataset (Brazil, Argentina, Colombia and Mexico).
+The annotation for this database to detect misogyny was performed by six human annotators (five women and one man) which first languages are Spanish or Portuguese and that are based on the country of each dataset (Brazil, Argentina, Colombia and Mexico).
 In order to validate the annotation, all the classification labels had a checker different from the first annotator.
 If the checker agreed on the label, the classification remained.
 Otherwise, the tweet was removed from the database.

 ## Methodology